 Tenosynovitis of flexor tendon sheath occurs in psoriatic arthritis [In rheumatoid arthritis both flexor and extensor tendon sheath occur]

-Subcutaneous nodules, frequent finding in rheumatoid arthritis is a rare finding in psoriatic arthritis.
+Subcutaneous nodules, a frequent finding in rheumatoid arthritis is a rare finding in psoriatic arthritis.

-Eye is involved in about 30% of the cases.
-Conjuctivitis is found in about in 20% and acute anterior uveitis occur in 7%.
+The eye is involved in about 30% of the cases.
+Conjunctivitis is found in about in 20% and acute anterior uveitis occurs in 7%.

 43% of the cases with uveitis have sacroiliitis and about 40% are positive for HLA-B27.
 Iritis may also be found.